Meet the Players

 Chris believes the contribution to world health, peace and happiness made by Arthur Guinness is massively underrated, even to this day.

-I am the proud mum of three kids who’ve inherited my love of sport.
+My three kids have inherited my love of sport.
 After many happy years on the hockey pitch, I’ve swapped astroturf for barbells and now fully embrace the wonderfully humbling world of CrossFit - proof that reinvention doesn’t have an age limit.

 Personally and professionally I’m leaning into a new chapter focused on slowing down, being present, and living with intention - something I believe becomes even more vital later in life.

-That belief led us to found Oratales, an independent Publishing and Production company devoted to deeper reading, restored attention, through thoughtful storytelling.
-Because often the most powerful medicine isn’t another pill - it’s space, story, and the courage to pause
+Hence Oratales, a narrative studio, devoted to deeper reading and restored attentions through storytelling.
+Often the most powerful medicine isn’t another pill.
+It’s space, story, and the courage to pause.

 The Origin: Why ‘Oratales’?